bastilimbach/docker-MagicMirror/doc/examples/k8s/klaernie/README.md

 To set everything up I did the following:
 - setup an NFS export on my server (it's `hive.ak-online.be:/volumes/k8s/magic-mirror`) accessible to my local network
 - copy the entire modules directory from my working magic-mirror instances into it.
-- change my vdirsyncer setup, so that it writes the synchronized ical files to this NFS share's `calendars/` directory
+- change my vdirsyncer setup, so that it writes the synchronized ical files to this NFS share's `calendars/` directory. after a while I wanted to run vdirsyncer in a container as well, so checkout [klaernie/docker-vdirsyncer](https://github.com/klaernie/docker-vdirsyncer) if you like.
 - create the namespace `magicmirror`
 - `kubectl apply -f .` (in this directory)